lokeshyerneni/DoggySite/README.md

 ## Prerequisites

 ### Creating project and setting up Flutter
+___
-Create a project on Flutter and download the extensions needed: Dart plugin and Flutter plugin In the case that Flutter isn't working, please check out this website and make sure to have the stable version of Flutter (2.5.0, at this moment): https://flutter.dev/docs/development/tools/vs-code.
+Create a project on Flutter and download the extensions needed: Dart plugin and Flutter plugin.

+In the case that Flutter isn't working, please check out this website and make sure to have the stable version of Flutter (2.5.0, at this moment): https://flutter.dev/docs/development/tools/vs-code.
 In the case that the user gets an older version of flutter, please run **flutter upgrade**.

 ### Initializing and running the project
+___
 #### Initialize project
 After flutter is installed, please run **flutter pub get** in the terminal of VSCode.